gvwilson/fiction/santas/index.md

 You just need a little help realizing it."
 And then she had patted his hand and walked away, caroling softly to herself.

+[^even-volcano]: Yes, even the mouth of an active volcano.

 "Hey, where'd you go?"
 Zubi prodded the back of Finner's hand with their fork.